Streaming 4D Visual Geometry Transformer: Appendix

-\textbf{Limitations.} Although our cached token memory mechanism effectively retains historical frame information, this approach leads to a substantial increase in memory usage for long-term sequences.
+\textbf{Limitations.} Although our cached token memory mechanism effectively re\textbf{}tains historical frame information, this approach leads to a substantial increase in memory usage and computational overhead for long-term sequences as shown in \Cref{fig:time}.
 As more frames are processed, the memory footprint grows rapidly due to the accumulation of cached tokens.
 This scalability issue poses a significant challenge for deploying the model on lightweight or mobile devices, where hardware resources are limited.
 Therefore, addressing memory efficiency while preserving accuracy remains a critical area for future optimization.

-Additionally, our knowledge distillation strategy relies on the quality of the teacher model.
-However, our teacher model performs suboptimally in extreme scenarios, such as inputs with extreme rotations, fast-moving objects, or substantial non-rigid deformations.
-This limitation affects the prediction accuracy of our approach in highly dynamic or rapidly changing environments.
-Nonetheless, thanks to the flexibility and adaptability of the feed-forward architecture, these limitations can be overcome with minimal effort by fine-tuning the model on the target dataset.

-\textbf{Broader Impacts.} The StreamVGGT model offers significantly broader impacts across multiple industries, especially in the domain of real-time 4D visual geometry reconstruction.
-By integrating temporal attention with a Cached Token Memory mechanism, StreamVGGT enables efficient incremental processing of multi-view images, ensuring real-time scene updates with minimal latency while maintaining long-term spatial consistency.
+\textbf{Broader Impacts.} The StreamVGGT model offers significantly broader impacts across multiple industries, especially in the domain of low-latency 3D visual geometry reconstruction.
+By integrating temporal attention with a Cached Token Memory mechanism, StreamVGGT enables efficient incremental processing of multi-view images, ensuring low-latency scene updates with minimal latency while maintaining long-term spatial consistency.
 This innovative approach makes it a crucial technology for dynamic applications such as autonomous navigation, robotics, and immersive AR/VR experiences, where timely and accurate 3D scene understanding is essential.